ned1313/docker-test-openldap/README.md

 # OpenLDAP Docker Image for testing

 This image provides an OpenLDAP Server for testing the LDAPjs client.
-The server is initialized with the example domain `planetexpress.com` with data from the [Futurama Wiki][futuramawikia].
+The server is initialized with the example domain `globomantics.local` with data from the [Futurama Wiki][futuramawikia].
 The original code is from [rroemhild/docker-test-openldap][rroemhild].
-Additions, e.g. an OU with a large number of members, are added to directly support LDAPjs issues.

 [futuramawikia]: http://futurama.wikia.com
 [rroemhild]: https://github.com/rroemhild/docker-test-openldap